In My Opinion: No soft skills; all are essential today21 August 2017

 Professor Joseph Fuller of the Harvard Business School, an authority on America’s competitiveness, offered the same group a similar message: More than anything else, he said, businesses want employees who possess workforce readiness skills, such as the ability to work together and persevere.

-Over the last decade at College for Every Student, we’ve recognized the foundational importance of these sort of competencies.
+Over the last decade at CFES, we’ve recognized the foundational importance of these sort of competencies.

-And while many call these skills “soft” or “non-cognitive,” College for Every Student decided three years ago to stop using those terms.
+And while many call these skills “soft” or “non-cognitive,” CFES decided three years ago to stop using those terms.

 By calling them that, we diminish their value and give them second-class status at a time when these traits have more value than ever before.
 We need to call them the essential skills.